macj314/pierres-treats/README.md

 1. Clone this repository from GitHub.
 2. Open the downloaded directory in a text editor of your choice.
   (VSCode, Atom, etc.)
-3. To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.
+3. Create an appsettings.json folder in the root directory.
+Set the 'server', 'port', 'uid', and 'pwd' to your own personal setting for your SQL service.
+But set the 'database' setting to jason_macie<br>
+Example:
+{
+  "ConnectionStrings": {
+      "DefaultConnection": "Server=server;Port=port;database=jason_macie;uid=userid;pwd=password;"
+  }
+}
-4. Run the program with the commands dotnet restore, dotnet build, and dotnet run.
+4. Run the program with the commands dotnet restore, dotnet build, and dotnet run inside of the PierresTreats directory.

 ### Create Database
 #### SQL Queries: